 Some climate advocates view removal of greenhouse gases (GHG) as a “moral hazard” that could embolden fossil fuel companies to keep polluting and profiting at the expense of the climate and frontline communities, while leaving the job of mitigating the pollution to others.

-The risk polluters may try to do this is real and not negligible.
+The risk polluters may try to do this is real.
 On the other hand, so is the risk of a feedback loop where methane releases from permafrost or wetlands accelerate as temperatures rise.
 Such releases could not be mitigated without methane removal deployed at scale.

 There are effective steps we can take to reduce the risk that polluters might misuse methane removal as an excuse to keep polluting.
 Preventing misuse is a matter of good governance.
-Laws and regulations requiring deep cuts in methane and other GHG emissions must be binding on polluters and enforced.
+Laws and regulations requiring deep cuts in methane and other GHG emissions must be binding on polluters and enforced, and the initial outlines of such a binding Methane Agreement are beginning to form.

 It’s important to recognize the potential for moral hazard is less for methane removal than for removing other greenhouse gases, because methane emissions come from many sources – not only fossil fuels.
 Reporting on Methane Action’s work in The New Yorker, Bill McKibben wrote, “The moral-hazard argument—the idea that, if you block the sun, oil companies will use it as an excuse to keep churning out fossil fuels—seems a little less pressing in this case: methane removal could become a tool for the fossil-fuel industry to keep fracking for natural gas, but most of the methane that must be removed actually doesn’t come from fossil fuels.”